charlottegiseleweil/pdm_report/src/03_Litt_review.md

 # Design strategies for complex information display

 This chapter consists in a literature review on static and dynamic approaches to displaying complex data.
 First, a brief overview of some general notions in data visualization is given to familiarize with the context.
-Then, an exploration of the multiple visualization tools supports choice of the most adapted software or library for each application.
-Most importantly this chapter aims to explore the design strategies to express and display multi-dimensional, spatial, multi-objective, uncertain data and combinations of these.
+Then, and most importantly this chapter aims to explore the design strategies to express and display multi-dimensional, spatial, multi-objective, uncertain data and combinations of these.
 This focus corresponds to the specific challenges faced while communicating natural capital information.
+Finally, an exploration of the multiple visualization tools supports choice of the most adapted software or library for each application.

+>
+>
 >*"Excellence in statistical graphics consists of complex ideas communicated with clarity, precision and efficiency."*
 >
 > *Edward Tufte*

 ##Elements of data visualization
-###Information visualization and graphical integrity (TODO)
+###Information visualization and graphical integrity
 Information visualization, or visual communication, consists in transforming complex and abstract data into a accessible and concrete form, that a human brain can perceive with as little as possible cognitive processing.
-It consists simply in encoding data into visual objects, such as lines or points.
+It consists simply in encoding data into visual objects, such as lines or points [@tufte?].
+The goal of a visualization is to effectively convey information [@Kelleher].

-In order to communicate fact-based information clearly and efficiently, one needs to use tools allowing to gain quick insight from the data.
-This is the purpose of information visualization.
-In other words, a clear visualization helps understand complex data.
-Moreover, in the case of high-dimensional outputs, sophisticated analytical approaches are required, and display tools supports these.
-Effective data visualization takes into account human perception and desicion making process, aesthitical considerations, statistical mathematical precision and more.
-It is an interdisciplinary work including statistics, graphic design, visual art, perceptual psychology and cognitive science.
+In order to achieve this aim honestly, graphical integrity considerations must be kept in mind throughout the process of building visualizations [@tufte].
+It has been shown that graphs can clearly be misleading because of design choices [@Allen1].

 The following sections aim to introduce some basic principles of data visualization, to set the ground for further exploration of more specific display needs.

-Goal :  effectively convey information [@Kelleher]

-Graphical integrity (Tufte TODO + "But with the great power of graphs, one might say, comes great responsibility.
-Graphs can be fundamentally misleading about underlying data, and design choices can skew viewers' perceptions, leading them toward incorrect conclusions (How to Lie with Charts, Jones, 2006)."[@Allen1])###Notions and techniques in data visualization
+###Notions and techniques in data visualization

+####Vocabulary and grammar of graphics
+Graphs, charts, diagrams and plots, depsite ambiguous nuances, are all defined as representations of data [@Thesaurus], these words will be used synonymously in this work.
+A graph, or a plot consists in at least one dataset translated into a set of mappings (i.e visual encodings), forming layers that are statistically transformed according to the scale, the coordinate system and the facet specification [@wickham08].

+Spatial data is handled with specific tools, so called **geographical information systems (GIS)** which links geographic (maps) and descriptive informations.
+In a GIS system, data is organized is different layers, associated based on their geography.
+Spatial data can be stored in two types: raster, which is a collection of pixels referenced with coordinates, and vector, which corresponds to a set of point, lines and polygons.
+Different projections and coordinate systems are of great importance when dealing with spatial data: the round shape of the earth different from the flat projections of the maps means that distortion cannot be avoided, these correspond to projections (which conserve either the shape, or the area for example but cannot conserve all measures.) [@LectureGIS].
+With recent development of webmaps, other formats have appeared, particularly **tilesets, which concept is to break the map into small square images that can load individually, therefore saving time by loading only relevant ones. [@LectureMapbox]
 ####Modes of visualization
 - Static presentation : Required for printed format, static presentations are essential.
 In the context of inter-orgational projects defined in time, there is almost always a need to summarize results in final reports.
 - Dynamic user-interactive visualisations gives the greatest flexibility to the user who is given options to test and visualize results while having control on parameters.
 User interactivity enhances the user's implication and satisfaction [@Teo2003281].
 Dynamic displays offers many options to tailored and multi-dimensional visualizations.
 The following section will detail some of the main features of interest.- Interactive storytelling is the in-between between the two previous visualization modes, is is dynamic but not interactive.
 Especially useful during presentations, but also on webpages, the dynamic storytelling allows the flexibility and multi-dimensional displays options of dynamic visualizations, while keeping control on the selected options, i.e walking the user through the visualisation to lead to the envisioned goal.
 From the user's perspective, there is less flexibility, but the main message can be easier to convey.

-####Vocabulary and grammar of graphics
-A graph, or a plot consists in at least one dataset translated into a set of mappings (i.e visual encodings), forming layers that are statistically transformed according to the scale, the coordinate system and the facet specification [@wickham08].
-Graphs, charts, diagrams and plots, depsite ambiguous nuances, are all defined as representations of data [@Thesaurus], these words will be used synonymously in this work.

-Spatial data is handled with specific tools, so called **geographical information systems (GIS)** which links geographic (maps) and descriptive informations.
-In a GIS system, data is organized is different layers, associated based on their geography.
-Spatial data can be stored in two types: raster, which is a collection of pixels referenced with coordinates, and vector, which corresponds to a set of point, lines and polygons.
-Different projections and coordinate systems are of great importance when dealing with spatial data: the round shape of the earth different from the flat projections of the maps means that distortion cannot be avoided, these correspond to projections (which conserve either the shape, or the area for example but cannot conserve all measures.) [@LectureGIS].
-With recent development of webmaps, other formats have appeared, particularly **tilesets, which concept is to break the map into small square images that can load individually, therefore saving time by loading only relevant ones. [@LectureMapbox]
 ####Distortion techniques
 When displaying large data set, combining considerations about different scales can become very tricky.
 Some distortion techniques have been developped in order to view precisely local details in their global context.
 They allows a greater space to the display of a focused zone, while still embedding its surrounding context.
 Generally, linear or hyperbolic geometry supports the smooth connection of the focus area and the background, that have different scales [@Leung].

 - **Bifocal display** (lens) : linear transformation (in one or two directions) [@bifocal and @Leung]